 Bacteria are introduced into your blood when the needle is inserted into your vein.
 If you develop an infection, you may develop an infection.
 Signs of an infection include redness, swelling, and pain at the injection site.
 If you develop these symptoms, let your doctor know immediately.

 Additionally, make sure the IV therapy you are getting isn’t something that needs a doctor’s prescription.
 Some clinics offer IV therapy that drips in medicine that isn’t over-the-counter.
 You may risk poisoning yourself or having medication you don’t need in your bloodstream.

 If you are planning to have IV therapy done, make sure you consult first with a doctor to see if the drips offered to you are safe.
 Cosmetic-related IV drips are relatively safe, but it would be better to consult first with a doctor.
 Hydration IV therapy is standard as long as the components of the IV drip are electrolytes.

-IV therapy is indeed an effective and great way to get nutrients and hydration into your body fast.
+IV therapy is an effective and great way to get nutrients and hydration into your body quickly.
 It’s also a great way to let your body recover faster from the flu, a hangover, or any sickness that may affect your immune system and productivity.

 If you’re interested in having IV therapy done on you, go ahead and visit JSJ Aesthetics.
 They offer IV therapy with terrific options and other fantastic treatments and procedures to give you that natural glow and energy!